 - Effectiveness in combating slavery and human trafficking

-We use the following key performance indicators (KPIs) to measure how effective we have been at ensuring that slavery and human trafficking is not taking place in our business or those who supply services to Fox Williams:
+We use the following key performance indicators (KPIs) to measure how effective we have been at ensuring that slavery and human trafficking is not taking place in our business or supply chain:

 - The percentage of suppliers and sub-contractors vetted for compliance with the modern Slavery Act 2015; and